 Note: these settings will be connected with the instrument which is currently marked in the list of scanning instruments to the left.

-For spectrometers with several channels, there is one evaluation-page for every channel in the spectrometer (these will be labelled ‘Evaluation-Master’, ‘Evaluation-Slave1’, ‘Evaluation-Slave2’ etc).
+For spectrometers with several channels, there is one evaluation-page for every channel in the spectrometer (these will be labelled ‘Evaluation-Master’, ‘Evaluation-Slave1’, ‘Evaluation-Slave2’, etc).
 Be sure to specify at least one reference-file for each channel.

 The fit low and fit high values determine the pixels in the spectrum that will be used to evaluate the spectrums column of gas.
 These are given in pixels on the detector, and are not affected if the spectra are readout as interlaced or only as partial spectra.